GlitchedBaby/SignalX/README.md

-# SignalX
+# TrafficXia
-SignalX is a practical, real-time traffic signal controller that runs on a laptop and adapts signal timings using live camera feeds.
+TrafficXia is a practical, real-time traffic signal controller that runs on a laptop and adapts signal timings using live camera feeds.

 It’s built for dense, mixed traffic (common in Indian roads) where fixed-time signals waste green time and don’t react to congestion.